Best Hand Tools For Automotive

 Flare Nut Wrenches

-To prevent stripped nuts on power steering hoses and transmission lines, use flare-nut wrenches to loosen and tighten the ends.
+To prevent stripped nuts on power steering hoses and transmission lines, flare-nut wrenches should be used to loosen and tighten the ends.
 An open end wrench can be used to speed up the process in between loosening and tightening.

 You should care for your tools and properly use them.
 I have broken more tools than I care to admit, but admittedly from misuse and frustration.